Michael Addison Director of Technology

 Creating a multilingual website is more than just translating the words.
 Well-localized sites ensure that every detail is suited to a particular language, country, and culture, including:

-If any one of these elements has not been considered carefully enough, it could result in an undesirable perception of your company and product.
-The goal is to make each member of your audience feel as though your business is for them, even if your native language isn’t theirs.
+If any one of these elements hasn’t been considered carefully enough, it could result in an undesirable perception of your company and product.
+The goal is to make each member of your audience feel as though your business is for them.
+Even if your native language isn’t theirs.

 Well-localized websites lead to increased client satisfaction.
 Assuming that your site’s user experience is optimal, your shopping cart is working, and your message is appealing, your customers should feel an increased sense that you have put the time and effort in for them.
 This leads to more conversions, better reviews, and repeat business.